MouhamedN96/Nusma-repo/README.md

-# Nusma-repo
+# THE AGENTS DEN

 **A collaborative prototyping repository for AI-assisted development**

 ## Overview

-This repository serves as my primary workspace for prototyping applications and software solutions in collaboration with **Manus**, an autonomous AI agent.
+This repository serves as my primary workspace for prototyping applications and software solutions in collaboration with autonomous AI agent(CLAUDE, CODEX, MANUS etc).
 Here, I experiment with various technologies, test new ideas, and develop proof-of-concepts across different domains.

 ## Purpose